minibolt-guide/minibolt/guide/lightning/lightning-client.md

 ### Configure Bitcoin Core

-Before running LND, we need to set up settings in the Bitcoin Core configuration file to enable LND RPC connection - add new lines if they are not present
+Before run LND, we need to set up settings in Bitcoin Core configuration file to enable LND RPC connection - add new lines if they are not present

-* Login as "admin" edit `bitcoin.conf`, and add the following lines.
+* Edit `bitcoin.conf`, and add the following lines.
 Save and exit

   ```sh
   $ sudo nano /data/bitcoin/bitcoin.conf